-The Department of Social Services may file child support liens against proceeds payable under the VRS Group Life Insurance Program.
-VRS is required to pay life insurance proceeds to the Department of Social Services to satisfy any outstanding child support obligations at your death.
+The Department of Social Services may file child support liens against monthly retirement benefits or proceeds payable under the VRS Group Life Insurance Program.
+VRS is required to pay a portion of your monthly retirement benefit or, at your death, life insurance proceeds to the Department of Social Services to satisfy any outstanding child support obligations.

-Consumer Price Index for All Urban Consumers
+Consumer Price Index All Urban Consumers